A Note about Betty Friedan

 Ideologically, I was never for abortion.
 Motherhood is a value to me, and even today abortion is not.
 I would be the happiest woman in the world if RU-486 or something equivalent would make abortion unnecessary, and I think that’s going to happen very soon.
 But the issue had to be confronted.
 You couldn’t have woman’s equality without her own control of the reproductive processes.

 This statement contains two contradictions.
 First, what is “You couldn’t have woman’s equality without her own control of the reproductive processes” if not pro-abortion ideology?
 Second, RU-486 is abortion—in a pill not as a procedure.
 What does this reveal about Friedan?
 That at times she wrote hurriedly and didn’t think things through?
 Probably.
-It certainly reveals that Friedan’s feminism was not pro-family as Catholics understand it.
+It certainly reveals that Friedan’s feminism was not pro-family as understood by Catholics.

 Further, Browder, a freelance writer, is sorely uninformed on the history of the women’s movement in the U.S. She states that, “The sexual revolution, with its fervent insistence upon contraception and abortion as the paths to women’s freedom, was not part of the original women’s movement.”
 I discussed early feminism and its links to what are now called “reproductive rights” in my essay The Total Anti-Feminist, but I will include a quote from Crystal Eastman, an early feminist, regarding the relationship between feminism and contraception: